March 26, 2020

 3. Remote workers are more satisfied.

 When it comes to productivity, job satisfaction is crucial.
 Happy employees tend to be more efficient at managing their tasks and are more productive.
 Employees who work remotely at least once a month are 24% more likely to enjoy their roles, says Owl Labs in its “Global States of Remote Work," 77% of individuals surveyed reported that working remotely would allow them the ability to manage work-life balance.

 4. Remote workers are less stressed.

 Employees who feel stressed at work face challenges in learning and concentrating on tasks.
-High stress levels caused by both everyday life annoyances and unexpected special circumstances can lead to reduced productivity.
+High stress levels caused by both everyday life annoyances and unexpected special circumstances can lead to reduced productivity in the traditional office.

 One way working from home reduces stress is by eliminating the lengthy commute that many office workers must endure.
 Instead of spending time sitting in traffic, employees invest that time working.
 More time means better work-life balance, which also reduces stress and ultimately makes workers more productive.